softlayer/sl-ember-behavior/README.md

 #### `resource` parameter

-This parameter must a string.
+This parameter must be a string.
 It corresponds to the Resource key name used in the Behaviors structure previously explained and represents a permission-only use of the data to make a determination.
 For example, given these Behaviors and their usage:

 ```
 {